AngelaPrades/gs-consuming-rest-xml-android/README.md

 ```

 <a name="initial"></a>
-Create a representation class
+Fetch a REST resource
 -----------------------------

-With the Android project configured, it is time to create our REST request.
-Before we can do that though, we need to consider the data we are wanting to consume.
+Before you create a REST request, consider the data that you want your application to consume.

-### XML Data

-When we query the service at the /hello-world endpoint, we will receive an XML response.
-This response represents a greeting and will resemble the following:
+For example, when you query the service at the /hello-world endpoint, you receive an XML response.
+This response represents a greeting and resembles the following:

 ```xml
 <greeting>